jonathan-odonnell/milestone-project-4/README.md

 24. Add/Edit Extras Forms

-    - These enable admin users to add or edit the details of each extra.
+    - These enable admin users to add a new extra or edit the details of an existing extra.

 25. Contact Us Form